📿 Monk Chat in Chiang Mai Complete Guide: What to Know

 Monk chats are informal, so you can talk about anything you want that’s within reason.

-I spent about an hour and a half talking to two monks and below are some of the types of questions I asked them.
-Some of the answers surprised me and led to some very eye-opening, honest and humorous conversations.
+I spent about an hour and a half talking to two monks, and below are some of the questions I asked them.
+Some of their answers surprised me, leading to eye-opening, honest, and humorous conversations.

-Typical topics in a monk chat are centered around Buddhism and a monk’s way of life.
-You can ask them whatever you’re curious about regarding their religion.
+Typical topics in a monk chat center around Buddhism and the monk’s way of life.
+You can ask them anything you’re curious about regarding their religion and everyday life.

 Some questions I asked at the monk chat include: